 TIP: Don’t worry if a few of your nuts get a little burned, it all adds to the flavour!

 Storing your ham:

 Inevitably there will be leftovers and Christmas ham lasts AGES!
 Here are some tips from Australian Pork:

 - Soak a Ham Bag, pillowcase or tea towel in 4 cups of water and 2 tablespoons of vinegar.

-- Wring out excess water and place ham in the Ham Bag, pillowcase or wrap in tea towel.
-Store in coolest part of fridge.
+- Wring out excess water and place ham in the Ham Bag, pillowcase or wrap in a tea towel.
+Store in the coolest part of the fridge.

 - Re-soak bag in solution every few days or when Ham Bag dries out.